TeshaneCrawford/TeshaneCrawford/README.md

 I'm a Full Stack Software Developer with experience writing code in *JavaScript **(React.Js & Vue.Js)**, Python **(Flask & Django)** and C# **(.Net)***.
 I'm passionate about writing code, solving problems, automating stuff, and building software.

 - 🔭 I’m currently working on **Photohouse**
-- 🌱 I’m currently learning ... **Backend Web Development using Express.Js, PostgreSQL and MongoDB**
+- 🌱 I’m currently learning ... **Backend Web Development using TypeScript, Express.Js, PostgreSQL and MongoDB**
 - 💬 Ask me about ... **Web Develpoment**
 - 😄 Employement ... **Open for fulltime or internship opportunities**
 - 🔭 I’m a pass Computer Science student of the University of Technology Jamaica.